Privacy Torts Claim Your Rights Personal Data Misuse

 Privacy Torts Claim: Your Rights When Companies Misuse Your Personal Data

-Every time you shop online, browse a website, or create an account, you're sharing personal information.
+Every time you shop online, create an account, or browse a website, you're sharing personal information.
 Most people assume companies handle this data responsibly and legally.
 Unfortunately, that's not always the case.
-When businesses collect, share, or misuse your private information without your knowledge or consent, you may have grounds for a privacy torts claim.
+When businesses collect, share, or misuse your personal information without proper consent, you may have grounds for a privacy torts claim.

 What Is a Privacy Torts Claim?